manjotsingh0904/tableau-amazon-sales-dashboard/README.md

-# tableau-amazon-sales-dashboard
+# 📊 My First Interactive Tableau Dashboard

-My very first Interactive Tableau dashboard analysing Amazon sales data with insights on top products, categories, and weekly performance trends.
+**Amazon Sales Analytics Dashboard** — analysing Amazon sales data with insights on top products, categories, and weekly performance trends.

-# 📊 Amazon Sales Analytics Dashboard (Tableau)
+---

 ## 🧠 Overview
 This project marks my **first practical step into the world of analytics**, created as part of a Tableau webinar.